 Note: Tell your waiter or waitress that you are celiac and they will bring you gluten-free soy sauce.
 FYI, their spicy mayo also has a bit of soy so for those who have the disease, it should also be avoided.

 Notes: Not a new establishment but their happy hour oysterfest is always fun.
-If this doesn’t do it for you, here is a list of 2013 Oyster Happy Hours in New York.
+If this doesn’t do it for you, here is a list of 15 of the best Oyster Happy Hours in New York, as of summer 2016.

 Name: Hu Kitchen